vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 ```

 This explicitly tells the compiler that the compunit following the pragma is
-expected to be ran against Rakudo version `6.d`.
-More practical example
+expected to be run against Rakudo version `6.d`.
+Here's a more practical
+example:

 ```
 use v6.c;
 unit module Only6c;
 ```

-have the meaning of module `Only6c` to unlikely be compatible with any other
+This means that the module `Only6c` is unlikely be compatible with any other
 Raku version.
 But this doesn't pose a risk of being incompatible with a script
 running under `6.d` due to the second rule: the script's compunit will have its
 `6.d` while the module it imports will have its `6.c`: